andy-guttridge/tribehub_react/README.md

 - Transfer of tribe admin status to another user - in the event a tribe administrator closes their account, all user accounts associated with the tribe are closed and data deleted.
 This is to prevent 'orphaned' tribes and tribe members with no administrator.
 A better solution would be to enable the transfer of tribe admin status to another user.
 - All day calendar events.
 - Improved event duration input - the current dropdown with a selection of pre-set duration values was chosen for speed of implementation.
 A more flexible means of selecting the durations would improve the user experience.
 - A 'no reply' default event response status - currently each user can only have an 'accepted' or 'not accepted' status for each calendar event, with the default being 'not accepted'.
 This means that while users can actively accept an invitation, they cannot actively decline.
-This is acceptable for a first iteration of a minimum viable product, but a far better user experience would be for the default status to be neutral, so that a user can either actively accept or decline.
+This is acceptable for a first iteration of a minimum viable product, but a better user experience would be for the default status to be neutral, so that a user can either actively accept or decline.
 - Improvements to 'single page mode' - the priority for the first iteration of TribeHub was to provide the best possible experience for mobile users, and while single page mode does take advantage of larger screen sizes, it is really still an expanded version of the mobile experience.
 A better tablet and desktop experience could be achieved by using a React library such as [Big Calendar](https://jquense.github.io/react-big-calendar/examples/?path=/story/about-big-calendar--page) to implement a larger 'outlook' style calendar where details of events are visible on the actual calendar itself.
 A modal or 'popover' type component would be implemented to present an additional layer of detail and to allow creation and editing of events.

 #### Longer term future features